Nonlocal Microwave Engineering: Shaping Dispersion Relations and Enabling Frequency-Momentum Transformations via Time-Switched Long-Range Interactions: Conclusion

 \section{Conclusion}

-In conclusion, we have introduced and investigated, through theory and numerical experiments, nonlocal TL MTMs in the microwave frequency regime.
+In conclusion, we have introduced and investigated nonlocal TL MTMs in the microwave frequency regime through theory, numerical simulations, and laboratory experiments.
 Our new theoretical approach shows that, regardless of the number of nonlocal connections, the unit cell of a nonlocal TL MTM can be greatly simplified by modeling nonlocal branches as a single effective admittance modulated by the wavenumber.
 This representation significantly facilitates the analysis and design of such structures.
 Using this theoretical framework, we have studied two canonical examples of nonlocal TL MTMs, namely, networks with purely inductive and purely capacitive nonlocality, unveiling intriguing design opportunities as well as practical and fundamental challenges due to passivity.
-Then, by combining these two building blocks, we have demonstrated the potential of a broader class of nonlocal TL MTMs to synthesize intricate, nearly arbitrary dispersion relations within their first Brillouin Zone, as illustrated by examples such as high-pass-filter-like or Florence-Duomo-like dispersion relation.
-Finally, we have introduced time-switched nonlocal TL MTMs, in which the dynamic activation of nonlocal branches of the periodic structure can induce drastic dispersion changes and enable on-demand nearly arbitrary frequency-momentum transformations on a propagating pulse.
+Then, by combining these two building blocks, we have demonstrated the potential of a broader class of nonlocal TL MTMs to synthesize intricate, nearly arbitrary dispersion relations within their first Brillouin Zone, as illustrated by examples such as high-pass-filter-like or Florence-Duomo-like dispersion relations.
+We then introduced time-switched nonlocal TL MTMs, in which the dynamic activation of nonlocal branches of the periodic structure can induce drastic dispersion changes and enable on-demand nearly arbitrary frequency-momentum transformations on a propagating pulse.
+Finally, we have experimentally validated our theoretical predictions by fabricating and characterizing a prototype of this first-of-its-kind nonlocal, time-varying, TL MTMs, demonstrating strong agreement between measured and theoretical results.